Oct 07, 2016

 Naked in the Sky

 Ascend the stairs through the Naked for Satan restaurant/bar to this spectacular rooftop terrace.
 Views extend across the city to the Dandenong Ranges, providing the perfect backdrop for an afternoon drink.
-Choose from house-infused vodka, craft beer or Spanish rosé to accompany baked camembert and Greek prawn skewers.
+Choose from house-infused vodka, craft beer or Spanish rosé to accompany baked camembert and Basque prawn skewers.

 285 Brunswick Street, Fitzroy